Job outlooks for Geological and mineral technologists and technicians

 - There are several unemployed workers with recent experience in this occupation.

-Here are some key facts about Geological and mineral technologists and technicians in the Thompson - Okanagan region:
+Here are some key facts about geological and mineral technologists and technicians in the Thompson - Okanagan region:

 - Approximately 220 people worked in this occupation in May 2021.